killermann/Problematic-Activism/content/blog/eggshells-and-the-letter/index.md

 A bunch of fancy people (from J.K.
 Rowling to Noam Chomsky to Garry Kasparov) signed an open letter in Harper's.
 It was called ["A Letter on Justice and Open Debate"](https://harpers.org/a-letter-on-justice-and-open-debate/) and has been widely discussed as being about Cancel Culture.

-Though I'll point out that the authors, led by Thomas Chatterton-Williams, were careful not to actually use that phrase.
+Though I'll point out that the authors, led by Thomas Chatterton Williams, were careful not to actually use that phrase.
 Probably because they realized how empty it's become of utility.

 {{< figure src="Screen Shot 2020-07-16 at 1.49.19 PM.png" alt="Screenshot of the letter with the following passage: The free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted.
 While we have come to expect this on the radical right, censoriousness is also spreading more widely in our culture: an intolerance of opposing views, a vogue for public shaming and ostracism, and the tendency to dissolve complex policy issues in a blinding moral certainty.
 We uphold the value of robust and even caustic counter-speech from all quarters.
 But it is now all too common to hear calls for swift and severe retribution in response to perceived transgressions of" caption="I guess Culture of Censorious Retribution doesn't have the same ring to it, but I'd vote for that renaming." attr="Harper's" attrlink="https://harpers.org/a-letter-on-justice-and-open-debate/" >}}